Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 — as of September 2025The nearest cloud access hub is Warsaw; private connectivity is readily available.
+Direct Cloud On-Ramps0 – as of September 2025The nearest major cloud access hub is Warsaw; private extension options are available.

-Disaster RiskLow (2.5/10) — as of September 2025Primarily exposed to manageable flood risks; seismic activity is not a concern.
+Disaster RiskLow (2.5/10) – as of September 2025Very low exposure to significant seismic activity and other major natural hazards.

-Tax IncentivesNoNo specific data center tax incentives are currently offered in this region.
+Tax IncentivesNoNo specific tax incentives for data centers are currently offered.

-Sales Tax23% VAT — as of September 2025This is the standard national rate for goods and services in Poland.
+Sales Tax23% VAT – as of September 2025The standard Polish Value Added Tax rate applies to equipment and services.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps located within Gdańsk as of September 2025.
-Businesses connect to major cloud providers by utilizing dedicated network services, such as wavelength or private line circuits, to the primary interconnection hub in Warsaw.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps in Gdańsk as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via dedicated links to network hubs in Warsaw.

 Power Analysis